 - Reduce distractions by turning off any background noise when you are talking, like the television or music.

-- Encourage your little one to ask for you to clarify or repeat what you said if he doesn’t understand it at first.
+- Encourage your little one to ask for you to clarify or repeat what you said if they don’t understand it at first.

 NOTE: Now you know that your little one understands most of what you say!
-So, it’s a good idea to keep this in mind when you are talking about him when he is around.
+So, it’s a good idea to keep this in mind when you are talking about them when they are around.